Discovery of the ancient Mediterranean world and its enduring value.

 Asher Fund for Research in Humanities, Fulbright Award for Research in Macedonia (Seth Elder, 2008), The Etruscan Foundation Fieldwork Fellowship (Rebecca Kerns, 2017)

 Pedar Foss, Ph.D., University of Michigan.
 Research interests include landscape archaeology, Roman art and archaeology and Latin literature.
-Co-editor with Rebecca Schindler of book reviews for the American Journal of Archaeology.
+Writing a book on the A.D.
+79 eruption of Mt.
+Vesuvius.

 David Guinee, Ph.D., University of Michigan.
 Research interests include Latin pedagogy, Latin epic poetry, late antiquity and myth.
 Smithsonian expert for study tours of Italy.